ministryofjustice/bichard7-next-tests/fixtures/uat-scenarios/README.md

 Connect to the (read-only replica) production database, and find a case with the desired trigger/exception.

-Run the following sql, replaceing `REASON_CODE` with your required reason code.
+Run the following sql, replacing `REASON_CODE` with your required reason code.
 Make sure to leave the `%` either side of your reason code.

 ```sql
 SELECT